Obstructive sleep apnoea | Mate hoto hau

 Key points about obstructive sleep apnoea (OSA)

-• Obstructive sleep apnoea (OSA or mate hoto hau) is a condition where you stop breathing while you are asleep.
+• Obstructive sleep apnoea (OSA or mate hoto hau) is a condition where you stop or decrease breathing while you're asleep.

-• OSA is caused by the muscles in your airways relaxing and blocking your airways.
-You then stop breathing for a while until your brain wakes you up.
+• It's caused by the muscles in your airway relaxing when you're asleep and narrowing or blocking your airways.
+You then stop breathing (apnoea) or breathe less (hypopnoea) until your brain wakes you up.
+It usually involves snoring.

-• Treatment can include simple lifestyle measures, continuous positive airway pressure (CPAP), dental or oral appliances and surgery.
+• Treatment can include losing weight, avoiding lying on your back, continuous positive airway pressure (CPAP), dental/oral appliances and surgery.

 Man sleeping on back with his mouth open